 That duplex had its own story.
 The lot on which it stood was part of a much larger tract, stretching up and down what is now St-Laurent Boulevard, that had passed through inheritance to Dame Catherine Mitcheson, widow of Stanley Clark Bagg, the individual for whom both Clark and Bagg Streets are named and, till his death in 1873, the largest non-institutional landowner in the city.
 In 1899 she sold the lot to one Alfred Gauthier, stone mason, who built the duplex in fulfillment of the mandate she laid upon him to construct housing for the middle class.
-The duplex passed to a Jewish owner in 1910, and from him to the congregation on March 9, 1921.
+The duplex passed to a Jewish owner, Isaac Crakover, in May of 1910, and from him to the congregation on March 9, 1921.

 The congregation turned to one of its own to convert the duplex to a synagogue.
 Baris Kaplan had come to Canada in 1905, a refugee from the pogroms that beset Russia’s Jews following the failed Bolshevik revolution of that year.
 Ten years later he started B. Kaplan Construction — today, Montreal’s oldest construction company, still in its original offices on Hôtel-de-Ville Street, still in his family.
 The building wrought from that old duplex is presently Montreal’s oldest living synagogue; there are congregations that are much older, but their facilities are not original.
 In a neat twist of history, it has turned out that both the old shul, and the company that built it, together outlived their contemporaries, and are managed today by grandsons of Baris Kaplan.